 Tombstone, Arizona Territory

 Our five-day historic Wyatt Earp's Vendetta horseback ride and tour in and around Tombstone, Arizona takes us to the Chiricahua, Dragoon and Whetstone Mountains, through the high country surrounding Tombstone.
-We'll visit those sites were Wyatt and his posse killed Florentio Cruz, had a shoot-out with the Cow-boys and killed "Curly Bill" Brocius and Johnny Barnes, plus Johnny Ringo’s haunted gravesite and more - much more!
+We'll visit those sites were Wyatt and his posse had a shoot-out with the Cow-boys and killed "Curly Bill" Brocius and Johnny Barnes, we'll visit Johnny Ringo’s supposedly haunted gravesite, plus Cochise's Stronghold and more - much more!

 $1,996 per person